The Stuff of Nightmares: A Look Into the Life of a Recruiter

 I have faced many opportunities to assess and think about solutions to improve onboarding during my time as a recruiter.
 Improving job descriptions, skill validation assessments, background checks, and communication to candidates are at the top of the list.

 Companies that do not have consistent recruiting processes will be more susceptible to recruitment discrimination lawsuits.
 These companies need protection against prohibited practices outlined by the U.S. Equal Employment Opportunity Commission.

 Your processes and procedures protect your company whether or not someone feels discriminated against during an interview.

-I recall a time that my manager told me that they received a discrimination complaint from a potential candidate that I had interviewed that day.
-The candidate was threatening to make a claim of recruitment discrimination to the EEOC for not considering her for the job, due to her being pregnant.
+I recall a time that my manager told me that they received a discrimination complaint from a potential candidate that I’d interviewed that day.
+The candidate threatened to make a claim of recruitment discrimination to the EEOC for not considering her for the job, due to her being pregnant.
 She didn’t even look pregnant!
 How was I to know?
 I hadn’t asked.
-She was not qualified for the role, so she wasn’t going to be in the running.
+She wasn’t qualified for the role, so she wasn’t going to be in the running.

 In these dire times in the recruitment world, ensure that healthy processes are in place.
 This means maintaining a good record of a job’s requirements, the completed assessments, and reference checks.
 It is also necessary to keep a copy of any background checks.
 Records like this help protect the company if the candidate is not a good fit.
 No matter the type of role, or department a company is recruiting for, it is also important that all candidates go through the same experience.
 A misstep of showing any kind of bias will only hurt the company if a discrimination claim is involved.

 The life of a recruiter can be hard.
 It’s a relief that companies like pēpəlwərk are dedicated to advancing technology in the talent acquisition space.
 Let’s keep these nightmares at bay.
 Learn more about pēpəlwərk and how we help Employers to transform their hiring approach.